discordjs/guide/guide/creating-your-bot/command-handling.md

 });
 ```

 Not every interaction is a slash command (e.g. `MessageComponent` interactions).
-Make sure to only handle slash commands in this function by making use of the `BaseInteraction#isChatInputCommand()` method to exit the handler if another type is encountered:
+Make sure to only handle slash commands in this function by making use of the <DocsLink path="class/BaseInteraction?scrollTo=isChatInputCommand" /> method to exit the handler if another type is encountered:

 ```js {2}
 client.on('interactionCreate', interaction => {